zachreid-96/DND_Character_Sheet_API/readme.md

 ## Architecture

 **Auth layer:** Token-based authentication using a Bearer token in the `Authorization` header.
 Tokens are manually issued by the API owner and stored in a private SQLite database.
 Authenticated users receive a 65-minute session window, a 6 requests/second rate limit, and a 12-hour cooldown between sessions.
 Tokens carry a 90-day hard expiry.
 Unauthenticated users are tracked by IP, receiving a 30-minute session window, a 3 requests/second rate limit, and a 24-hour cooldown after session expiry.
-There are no exposed paths for user management — provisioning happens directly at the database level, keeping that surface area off the network entirely.
+There are no exposed paths for user management, provisioning happens directly at the database level, keeping that surface area off the network entirely.

 **Request enforcement:** A global `before_request` hook validates every incoming request before any route handler runs.
 No route is reachable without passing that gate first.